19hours/sg-statutes/Acts/Insurance Act.md

 2.—(1) Subject to this paragraph and section 16(3) and (4) of the Act, “Singapore policy”, in relation to any insurer, means a policy issued in the course of the insurer’s business in Singapore and falling within one of the following descriptions:

-(a) in relation to a life policy or accident and health policy —
+(a) in relation to a life policy or accident and health policy (not being a reinsurance policy) —

-(i) where the policy owner is an individual, the policy owner or insured is ordinarily resident in Singapore at the date of the proposal in respect of the policy (proposal date);
+(i) where the policy owner is an individual, the policy owner or insured is ordinarily resident in Singapore at the date of the proposal in respect of the policy (referred to in this paragraph as the proposal date);

-(ii) where the policy owner is not an individual, the policy owner’s address is or was an address in Singapore at the date of issue of the policy and at the date of the establishment of the insurer’s register of Singapore policies (if the policy was issued before then);
+(ii) where the policy owner is not an individual —

+(A) the policy owner’s address is or was an address in Singapore at the date of the issue of the policy and at the date of the establishment of the insurer’s register of Singapore policies (if the policy was issued before then); or

+(B) the policy covers an insured who is ordinarily resident in Singapore at the proposal date;

-(b) in relation to direct general insurance (other than short-term accident and health policies) and facultative general reinsurance, a policy where the risk arises in Singapore or —
+(b) in relation to direct general insurance (other than short-term accident and health policies), a policy where the risk arises in Singapore or —

 (i) where the insured is an individual, the insured is ordinarily resident in Singapore; or

-(ii) where the insured is not an individual, the insured is a person resident in Singapore or has a permanent establishment in Singapore; and
+(ii) where the insured is not an individual, the insured is a person resident in Singapore or has a permanent establishment in Singapore;

-(c) in relation to treaty general reinsurance, a policy where more than 25% of the total risks in terms of gross premiums arises in Singapore.
+(c) in relation to treaty general reinsurance (other than short-term accident and health policies), a policy where more than 25% of the total risks in terms of gross premiums arise in Singapore; and

+(d) in relation to treaty life reinsurance or treaty accident and health reinsurance, a policy where more than 25% of the policies under which the risk or risks reinsured ultimately arises or arise in terms of gross premiums are policies referred to in sub-paragraph (a).

+[Act 11 of 2013 wef 01/01/2014]

 (2) Notwithstanding sub-paragraph (1)(b), a policy where —